codeforbtv/expunge-vt/README_DEVELOPER.md

 **Chrome Extention Boilerplate**

 The following files are part of any extension.
-The `manifest.json` is effectively a configuration file for the extention, but generally these files aren't used much:
+The `manifest.json` is effectively a configuration file for the extension, but generally these files aren't used much:

 ```
 ├── extensionDirectory